-In collaboration with the Event Organizer, Halifax Transit can develop a "Special Shuttle Service" which is designed specifically for event attendees to address whatever traffic/transportation issues the Organizer may have.
-Halifax Transit has provided this service in the past for many events in HRM, such as G7 Summit for World Leaders, Tall Ships 2000 and World Championships in a variety of sports.
-They are the experts when it comes to moving large groups of people.
-During many large events Halifax Transit has transported up to 40,000 people a day on the ferry alone.
+In limited cases, where the municipality is an event sponsor, Halifax Transit may collaborate with the event organizer to provide special shuttle services and/or extend bus/ferry service.
+Halifax Transit has provided this service in the past for large events such as the G7 Summit for World Leaders, Tall Ships 2000 and World Championships in a variety of sports.
+During special events, Halifax Transit has transported up to 40,000 people a day on the ferry alone.